zo0o0ot/speaker-page/content/slides/getting-net-interactive/index.md

 ???
 # Visual Studio Code
 - Visual Studio Code came out in 2015, [and has been evolving rapidly, as well](https://en.wikipedia.org/wiki/Visual_Studio_Code).
-- Their extensions marketplace has allowed for rapid evolution of the tool.
+- Their extensions marketplace has allowed for rapid evolution of the editor, and new functionality has been quickly appearing.

 ---
 class: col-2